clstoulouse/motu/README.md

 * [Describe coverage](#DescribeCoverage)
 * [Get coverage](#GetCoverage)

+Parameters can be added to each request and they are described with their cardinality [x,y].

+* [0,1] is an optional parameter.
+* [1] is a mandatory parameter.
+* [0,n] is an optional parameter which can be set several times.
+* [1,n] is a mandatory parameter which can be set several times.

 ### <a name="GetCapabilities">WCS: Get Capabilities</a>

 The GetCapabilities request retrieves all available products defined on Motu server.